JohnRoosSnow/AutomationPlatform-ServiceNow.Integration/README.md

 This module is for basic integration with Service Now.

-It is bu no means complete functionality wise, but can hopefulle give you a good start.
+It is by no means complete functionality wise, but can hopefully give you a good start.